 A Future Hope?

-A hawksbill turtle feeds on corals attached to the wreck of the Giannis D.
+A hawksbill turtle feeds on red soft corals attached to the wreck of the Giannis D.

 This artificial reef is full of life.